Transferring Credits

 Required Credit Hours in Residence at the University of Miami

-At least half of the credit hours required for the chosen Major or Minor must be completed at the University of Miami.
+• At least half of the credit hours required for the chosen Major and Minor must be completed at the University of Miami.

 Articulation Agreement with Miami Dade Honors College

-As part of the articulation agreement between Miami Dade Honors College and the College of Arts & Sciences at the University of Miami, admitted students transferring from the MDC Honors College* will have the following benefits:
+As part of the articulation agreement between Miami Dade Honors College and the College of Arts & Sciences at the University of Miami, admitted students transferring from the MDC Honors College* to the University of Miami College of Arts and Sciences will have the following benefits:

 • No need to repeat courses/credits